 - The players who make up our squads change on an annual basis as children develop and mature, as players join the club and as formats move from 5v5, to 7v7 to 9v9 and finally to 11v11.
 We encourage movement between teams within an age group.
 Children may play in a different team each year.
 The Club has a Squad Selection Policy which all players and parents are expected to “buy in” to when joining the club.

-As an FA Charter Standard Community Club, we operate to the highest standards set by the FA for youth football clubs.
-We take the FA Charter and Community Standards very seriously, and all players, managers, coaches and spectators are expected to adhere to our codes of conduct and to the FA Respect guidelines.
+As an FA Accredited Community Club, we operate to the highest standards set by the FA for youth football clubs.
+We take the FA Accredited and Community Standards very seriously, and all players, managers, coaches and spectators are expected to adhere to our codes of conduct and to the FA Respect guidelines.

 We are 100% committed to supporting the FA’s plans for the development of youth football, and have led the way in implementing the proposals within the FA plan.

 Support FA Respect